2019 Honda Urban EV spy shots

 The production version has just been spotted in prototype form, and judging by our spy shots the car will be a virtual carbon copy of the uber-cute concept.

-Key design traits like the retro body and circular elements of the head and taillights have been faithfully transferred over, as have the cameras in lieu if side mirrors.
+Key design traits like the retro body and circular elements of the head and taillights have been faithfully transferred over, as have the cameras in lieu of side mirrors.
 A peek inside also reveals a digital rearview mirror.

 2019 Honda Urban EV spy shots - Image via S. Baldauf/SB-Medien